-You may think of your cat as just cuddly but carrying just a few extra ounces can make a big difference to your cat's overall health and longevity.
-In today's blog our Tuscon vets explain how you can tell if your cat is overweight.
+You may think of your chunky cat as just cuddly, but carrying just a few extra ounces can make a big difference to your cat's overall health and longevity.
+In today's post, find out how you can tell if your cat is overweight.

 Your Cat's Weight Affects Their Health